hfinger/dti2eeg/README.md

 ## Simulated Functional Connectivity

 The simulated functional connectivity data is split into the corresponding subfolders depending on what kind of comparison was performed.
-The simulated FC of the reference model can be found in the file [sim_preprocessings/A_Reference.mat](sim_preprocessings/A_Reference.mat)
+For example, the simulated FC of the reference model can be found in the file [sim_preprocessings/A_Reference.mat](sim_preprocessings/A_Reference.mat).

 * The folder *sim_preprocessings* contains all simulated FC matrices using different SC preprocessing steps (all produced using the SAR model).
 * The folder *sim_models* contains the simulated FC based on the SAR model and the Kuramoto model.
 * The folder *sim_forward_projection* contains simulated FC in electrode space.